Emtee: 2018-2020: New label and upcoming music

 In August 2019, Emtee announced that he was leaving his label Ambitiouz Entertainment, amid controversy.
 In September 2019, Emtee established his own record label, Emtee Records under his company African Trap Movement.
 In November, the rapper said he would be releasing a new EP in 2020.
 On 21 January 2020, Emtee announced via Twitter the working on his fourth studio album, DIY 3, in 2020.
 The album will serve as a follow-up to his third album DIY 2.
 On 8 May 2020, Emtee released a new single, titled "Johustleburg".
 "Johustleburg" was first teased during Emtee's "hit battle" with fellow rapper Nasty C in April 2020.
 It marks the third single from Emtee in 2020, following "Wave" and "Brand New Day," which he released earlier in 2020.

-2021-present: Logan
+2021-present: Logan and DIY 3

 In early February 2021, his single "iThemba" was released.
 The song debuted number one in South Africa.